infimalabs/space/A15/README.md

 physical concepts.
 The accessibility of such resources proved invaluable.

-Unabashed credit is given to the transformative role of artificial intelligence assistants in accelerating the development and articulation of these ideas.
+Unabashed acknowledgement is given to the transformative role of artificial intelligence assistants in accelerating the development and articulation of these ideas.
 Their capabilities enabled rapid iteration and refinement of concepts and language.

 Special appreciation is extended to the Infima Labs team for their confidence and trust throughout this research.
 Their shared vision for